Vietnam's Next Top Model season 7: Episode 2

 After selecting the 18 appointed finalists after the casting episode, the finalists moved into Phu Long Dragon Hills Suites & Residences, which was used in cycle 6.
 The next day, the boys & girls were shocked to know that they will have a makeover.
 Back at the model suites, tension rises between Thanh & Trâm during the house meeting.

 At the photo shoot, the saw a ceiling-suspended 3-dimensional pyramid or cube that was made of circular tube bars which are assembled as one & they used this as a gymnastic exhibition.
-Some of them could adapt to learn new things.
-A lot of them struggled, especially for Thuy Dung & Gia Long who performed the worst leading to disqualification.
-But except for one of them, Thanh Thanh impressed the judges the most, despite of being the shortest among the contestants, who stood at 5 feet and 1/2 inches in height.
-At the end of the episode, Gia Long & Thuy Dung bid goodbye to the 16 remaining contestants, packed their bags & left the competition.
+Some of them could adapt to learn new things while a lot of them struggled, especially for Dung & Long who performed the worst leading to their elimination.
+But except for one of them, Thanh impressed the judges the most, despite being the shortest among the contestants.
+At the end of the episode, Long & Dung bid goodbye to the 16 remaining contestants, packed their bags & left the competition.

-The next day, Lý Quí Khánh came to the model suites to announce who has won the best photo and Thanh is the one who got the best photo of the week.
+The next day, judge Lý Quí Khánh came to the model suites to hand out their photos, before announce who has won the best photo and Thanh is the one who got the best photo of the week.